PhD Admission FAQs

 Does Stanford offer any financial aid?

-All admitted E-IPER PhD students are eligible for funding, compiled from a variety of sources including assistantships, gifts, and endowed fellowships.
-However, PhD applicants are encouraged, and admitted students are required to seek external funding opportunities for which they might be eligible.
+All admitted E-IPER PhD students are eligible for up to five years of funding, compiled from a variety of sources including assistantships, gifts, and endowed fellowships.
+However, PhD applicants are encouraged, and admitted students are required, to seek external funding opportunities for which they might be eligible.

 Are international students eligible for E-IPER funding?